-In this article, I’m going to show you ways to save money at Home Depot.
+In this article, I’m going to show you ways to save money at The Home Depot.

-Here Are 20 Ways You Can Save Money at Home Depot
+Ways You Can Save Money at The Home Depot

 This list represents the results of my research of the latest Home Depot deals, savings strategies I’ve personally developed along the way and tips from money expert Clark Howard and his many fans.